UbiquityRobotics/learn/noetic/quickstart/workstation_setup.md

 * Download the appropriate VirtualBox software from [the VirtualBox website](https://www.virtualbox.org/wiki/Downloads) and install it.

 * Download the correct Ubuntu LTS VM, for example [Kubuntu if you're used to Windows](https://www.osboxes.org/kubuntu/) and save it in VirtualBox's folder for virtual machines.
-On Windows this is \Users\<username>\VirtualBox VMs.
+On Windows this is `\Users\<username>\VirtualBox VMs`.

 * On Windows or MacOS, unzip (decompress) the file you just downloaded.
 The result will be a single folder with the same name as the zip file.
 Inside this folder find the file with the suffix `.vdi`, and double-click it.
 This will cause VirtualBox to import the Virtual Machine (the VM) and open the VirtualBox Manager.